 A small excursion into the history of ultra-small submarines

 Like many models of weapons and military equipment, ultra-small submarines for combat swimmers lead their history from the second world war.
 It was during the war that the Italian and Japanese miniature submarines made their debut.
 These two countries are more advanced than others in creating an unusual marine weapons.
 In Italy, the ultra-small submarines of the CB and CA series were created, which were equipped with torpedo weapons and could land combat swimmers, as well as small man-torpedoes or SLC guided torpedoes, called Mayals.
 During the war years, Italians managed to launch 80 of such guided torpedoes.
 And the miniature submarines they created were actively used on the Black Sea and even chalked up several victories; at least two cases of sinking of Soviet submarines by them are known.

 Japan also succeeded in creating ultra-small submarines, which is not surprising, given the marine orientation of the development of the armed forces of this country.
-Like Italy, the Japanese imperial fleet was armed with various models of miniature submarines, as well as guided man-torpedoes, while in the Japanese version these were Kaiten torpedoes controlled by a suicide pilot.
-During the fighting, they proved to be very inefficient weapons.
+Like Italy, the Japanese imperial fleet were armed with various models of miniature submarines, as well as guided man-torpedoes, while in the Japanese version they were “Kaiten” torpedoes controlled by a suicide pilot.
+During the fighting, they showed themselves to be very inefficient weapons.

 Italian guided torpedo "Mayale"

 The same can be said about Japanese mini-submarines, which, although actively used in sabotage, could not inflict serious damage on the enemy.
 The first experience of their use during the attack on Pearl Harbor was unsuccessful, the boats did not reach their goals.
 Despite the not very successful combat debut in the post-war years at the height of the Cold War, the projects of Italian and Japanese engineers helped to develop new underwater vehicles.
 First of all, submarine delivery vehicles for combat swimmers and special forces of the fleet.